OmarHolayell/Calculate-Molecular-Weight-of-Genome-Enzyme-Proteins/README.md

 # Molecular-Weight-of-Genome-Enzyme
-how to calculate molecular weight of genome enzymes (proteins) EgCompBio Diploma
+how to calculate molecular weight of genome enzymes (proteins), EgCompBio Diploma